mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

   - Collaration from AT perspective - "collaborative activity" see [@eriksson_using_2019] for an overview

 - Peer - side by side coding.
   - Parents coding too.
-See the comments by Mi and her interactions / commentary.
+See the comments by Molly:and her interactions / commentary.
 And the interaction of Ch-Pa and Te - the quiest support there.

 - Game Playing and Playtesting
    - Game playing at start of program - no observations but sets context